xavierkoo/fullstackopen/README.md

 # Full Stack Open

-This project is the exercises of the Full Stack Open by University of Helsinki(https://fullstackopen.com/en/).
+This project contains the exercises from the Full Stack Open by the University of Helsinki(https://fullstackopen.com/en/).

-## What is `Full Stack Open`
+## What is `Full Stack Open` ?

 > Learn React, Redux, Node.js, MongoDB, GraphQL and TypeScript in one go!
 This course will introduce you to modern JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.